dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 The code of this function must work for any type `r` whatsoever.
 How can we produce a value of type `r` if we do not even know what type it is?

-The only possibility of doing that is by applying the function `frr` to some argument of type `F r`.
+We can do that only by applying the function `frr` to some argument of type `F r`.
 So, now we need to see how we could produce a value of type `F r`.

 We notice that `F r` is a union type with one of the possibilities being just `Nil`.
 So, we can give that value `Nil` as an argument to `frr`.
 This will give us a value of type `r` that we can return.
-So, one possibility of implementing a value of type `ListInt` is:
+So, one possibility of implementing a value of type `ListInt` is `x0` defined like this:

 ```dhall
 let x0 : ListInt = λ(r : Type) → λ(frr : F r → r) →